awslabs/lambda-streams-to-firehose/README.md

 This will add a new Stream Tag named ```ForwardToFirehoseStream``` on the Kinesis Stream with the value you supply.
 You can run the script any time to update this value.
 To view the Tags configured on the Stream, simply run ```aws kinesis list-tags-for-stream --stream-name <My Kinesis Stream> --region <region>```

-If you are using DynamoDB, then the Firehose Delivery Stream must be the same name as the DynamoDB Table.
+If you are using DynamoDB, then *the Firehose Delivery Stream must be the same name as the DynamoDB Table*.

 Only single region deployments are supported today.